getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

-Before we starting writing any code, let's quickly go over how interfaces work in Getty since they're a fairly important part of the framework.
+Before we begin writing any code, let's quickly go over how interfaces work in Getty since they're a fairly important part of the framework.
-For a more detailed explanation on Getty interfaces, see [here]().
+For a more in-depth explanation on Getty interfaces, see [here]().

-A __Getty interface__ is just a normal function, and its constraints are specified as a parameter list:
+A __Getty interface__ is just a function, and its constraints are specified as a parameter list.
+For example, the following interface requires three associated types and one method from its implementations:

 {% label Zig code %}
 {% highlight zig %}